Archie3d/VITRO-test/examples/README.md

 # Examples

-This folder contains some examples for widgets and layouts.
+This folder contains some examples for widgets, layouts, and scripts.